AncientMariner/FileAnalyzer/README.md

 FileAnalyzer
 ============

-A tool that analyzes the input file and makes calculation of words frequency
+A text file analyzer.
+Provides calculation of all words withtin text file as the output result